MJMesf/updated_aafc_data_scanner/README.md

 ## Description

-This code is made to parse [AAFC](https://agriculture.canada.ca/en)'s open data on Canada's [Open Government Portal](https://search.open.canada.ca/opendata/) (as well as the departmental [AAFC Open Data Catalogue](https://data-catalogue-donnees.agr.gc.ca/dataset/) in a further version), to provide the user with a complete inventory of datasets and resources.
+This code is made to scan [AAFC](https://agriculture.canada.ca/en)'s open data information on Canada's [Open Government Portal](https://search.open.canada.ca/opendata/) (as well as the departmental [AAFC Open Data Catalogue](https://data-catalogue-donnees.agr.gc.ca/dataset/) in a further version), to provide the user with a complete inventory of datasets and resources.
 The repository also includes a Power BI report that fetches the generated data to provide visualizations and statistics about all the published data.

 ## Content